Art of Europe: Gothic

-Gothic art is a variable term depending on the craft, place and time.
+Gothic art is a variable term depending on the craft, place, and time.
 The term originated with Gothic architecture in 1140, but Gothic painting did not appear until around 1200 (this date has many qualifications), when it diverged from Romanesque style.
 Gothic sculpture was born in France in 1144 with the renovation of the Abbey Church of S. Denis and spread throughout Europe, by the 13th century it had become the international style, replacing Romanesque.
 International Gothic describes Gothic art from about 1360 to 1430, after which Gothic art merges into Renaissance art at different times in different places.
-During this period forms such as painting, in fresco and on panel, become newly important, and the end of the period includes new media such as prints.
+During this period, forms such as painting, in fresco and on panel, become newly important, and the period ends with new media such as prints.